-Research conducted last year by the Royal Institute of Chartered Surveyors (RICS) found that many buyers end up facing huge repair bills once they have bought a house, just because they don’t fully understand the home buying process.
+Research conducted by the Royal Institution of Chartered Surveyors (RICS) found that many buyers end up facing huge repair bills once they have bought a house, just because they don’t fully understand the home buying process.

-Homebuyer surveys and homebuyer reports are a must in a lot of cases, depending on the age of the property.
-And a Chartered Surveyor will ensure that even though you have to lay out money now, you’ll save in the long run.
-However, as there are a few different sorts of survey, we thought we’d help give you an idea of the difference between each and help you get on track with choosing the right one for your needs.
+Chartered surveys are a must in a lot of cases, depending on the age of the property and they will ensure that even though you have to lay out money now, you’ll save in the long run.
+However, as there are a few different types of survey, we thought we’d help give you an idea of the difference between each and help you get on track with choosing the right one to suit your needs.

 What is the process?

-If you are purchasing a newer property, the valuation report will be enough, but if you’re buying something a little older, understanding the faults in more detail via a comprehensive survey would be advisable.
+If you are purchasing a newer property, then a lender mortgage valuation may be enough, but if you’re buying something a little older, understanding the faults in more detail via a comprehensive survey would be advisable.

 Types of Survey

-This survey is more detailed than the condition report and is usually done at the same time as the property valuation.
-You can either have a homebuyer report done independently or you can arrange it through your mortgage provider.
+This survey is more detailed than the Level 1 condition report and can be completed at the same time as the lender valuation report.
+You can either have this type of report done independently or you can arrange it through your mortgage lender.

-The homebuyer report is the most popular survey for buyers interested in a property, as it is suitable for both older home and new builds, and will give you a detailed report on any defects that may affect the value of the property.
+The level 2 report is the most popular survey for buyers interested in a property, as it is suitable for both older homes and new builds, and will give you a detailed report on any defects that may affect the value of the property.